Pratham2994/Pratham2994/README.md

 ## About

-- 🏦 Software Engineer at **Barclays**
+- 🏦 Software Engineer at **Barclays** — mainly Python and TypeScript/JavaScript (React, Node, Express), with C++ when performance is the actual constraint
-- 💻 Full-stack development — React / Node.js / Express on top of SQL and NoSQL databases
+- 🤖 Working on agentic AI / LLM-integrated systems — [OmniCompiler](https://github.com/Pratham2994/OmniCompiler) anchors LLM translation prompts on an extracted control-flow graph rather than raw text, so the model gets structure, not just source
-- 🌱 Comfortable moving between JavaScript, C++, Java and PHP depending on the problem
+- 🛠 Also know Java and PHP, just don't reach for them day to day
-- 📫 Reach me on LinkedIn or Discord below
+- 🏏⚽🏎️🏸🎾🎮 Off the keyboard: sports, all of it — cricket, football, F1, badminton, tennis, pickleball, squash, and competitive Valorant

 <br>